amedeedaboville/tsplib-rs/README.md

 It is often used in combinatorial problem research, or academic instruction of the TSP.
 The spec is available [here](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp95.pdf).

-The goal of this libarry testing is to be able to parse all of TSPLIB without error.
+The goal of this libary testing is to be able to parse all of the programs on the TSPLIB website without error.

-At the moment, it can parse all but one of the TSP problems in the [sample directory](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/).
-The last issue is `usa13509.tsp`, which has multiple `COMMENT` lines.
+At the moment, it can parse all the examples TSP and ATSP problems without error, although that is not a guarantee of correctness.
+Parsing Explicit edge weights returns a 1D Vec<EdgeWeight> instead of a Matrix, and the distance functions are not implemented yet.

 Features supported
 -------------